 # Welcome to Commandeer

 Commandeer gives developers the ability to elevate beyond the command line and work in a clean UI to manage all of the most popular dev services.
-The Commandeer desktop app currently supports 25 of the most popular services, and we will be adding an additional 20 services over the next year.
+The Commandeer desktop app currently supports over 25 of the most popular services, and we will be adding an additional 20 services over the next year.

 # The 3 Pillars of Commandeer